Carcinogens In Cigarette Smoke

 Some of the other carcinogenic compounds and chemicals found in cigarette smoke include; 4-Aminobiphenyl, a chemical formerly used in Azo dyes.
 Once it was discovered that 4-Aminobiphenyl was so carcinogenic, it was replaced by less harmful chemicals for the manufacturing of Azo dyes.
 It is still found in cigarette smoke from 0.2 to twenty three nanograms per cigarette.
 Benzene can also be found in cigarette smoke.
 Benzene is a compound most commonly used in the production and manufacturing of plastics.
 Benzene can be found in cigarette smoke in the amounts of 5.9 to seventy five micrograms per cigarette.
 Beryllium, a rare element used in rocketry and aerospace programs for it’s light weight and strong structure can be found in small parts in cigarette smoke.
 Beryllium is highly toxic and carcinogenic, which makes it expensive and labor intensive to manufacture.
 The highest dosage of Beryllium that can be found in a cigarette is 0.5 nanograms, which is almost nothing, but beryllium is so potent that over time this dosage adds up.

 This was just a small list of some of the carcinogens in cigarettes.
 There are many more that are not discussed here.
-Quit smoking cigarettes now to avoid all of the possible harm that you put yourself at risk for every day by making the switch the My Smokeless electronic cigarette.
-The My Smokeless electronic cigarette contains none of these carcinogens, and is a healthy alternative to smoking conventional cigarettes.
+Switch to our Smokeless Cigarette now The My Smokeless electronic cigarette.